litmuschaos/chaos-scheduler/README.md

 - Annotate the application under test (AUT), enabling it for chaos
 - Create a ChaosSchedule custom resource, which describes the ChaosEngine template to be scheduled

-Benefits provided by the Chaos scheduler include:

-- Scheduled batch Run of Chaos
-- Standardised chaos experiment spec
-- Categorized chaos bundles for stateless/stateful/vendor-specific
-- Test-Run resiliency
-- Ability to chaos run as a background service based on annotations

 ## What is a chaos scheduler and how is it built?

 The Chaos scheduler is a Kubernetes scheduler, which are nothing but custom-controllers with direct access to Kubernetes API